Rpersie/Speech-Recognition/README.md

 * Different Feature Extraction Techniques from an Audio Signal

-* Understanding the Problem Statement for our Speech-to-Text Project
+* Understanding the Problem Statement for our speech recognition poject

-* Implementing the Speech-to-Text Model in Python

 ## A Brief History of Speech Recognition through the Decades